apache/mxnet/docs/install/build_from_source.md

   <!-- [Removed until #11148 is merged.]
 This is the most effective option since it can be downloaded and installed automatically
   by the cmake script (see cmake/DownloadMKLML.cmake).-->

-* MKLDNN is a separate open-source library, it can be used separately from MKL or MKLML.
+* MKL-DNN is a separate open-source library, it can be used separately from MKL or MKLML.
 It is shipped as a subrepo with MXNet source code (see 3rdparty/mkldnn or the [mkl-dnn project](https://github.com/intel/mkl-dnn))

 Since the full MKL library is almost always faster than any other BLAS library it's turned on by default,